UITBU/CISHack-UITBU/README.md

 ## Blood Tracking Application

-A blood donor tracking application with react native.
-This app was developed to help common citizens with their blood management activities in emergency moment.
-Also to encourage young healthy people to dontae blood in upcoming blood donation campaigns.
+A blood donor management app with react native and firebase.
+This app was developed to help Asroy Bidyapith with their blood management activity in Ashuganj and nearby areas.
+Feel free to clone it for your own locality.

 ## Features

 Search donors with name or address
 Filter with blood group and availability according to last donation date Users can sign in with Facebook to enlist their blood group and contact informations